Trailer: WM resin & 3D printed

 September 2018

 It is basic in many areas but it builds up well.
 Care is needed when removing the casting blocks as some of the parts are extremely thin.
 The roof on mine was seriously warped and although it was left in warm water and straightened it is still not perfect.
-The ammo boxes included are for the Flak 30/38 and not accurate for the Flak 43 so an aftermarket set will have to be sourced.
+The ammo boxes included in the kit are for the Flak 30/38 and not accurate for the Flak 43, so an aftermarket set will have to be sourced.

 March 2020

-The lockdown due to the worldwide pandemic is no massive hardship for those that are happy working many solitary hours at the bench.
-It has enabled even more free time for me in the man cave so it is going to get well spent.
+The UK pandemic lockdown is upon us but TBH I never personally felt anyno massive hardship.
+For those that are happy working many solitary hours at the bench it has enabled even more free time for me in the man cave.
 The plan is to finish off a whole bunch of shelf queens including this project.

-Next up was something that had been bugging me for a while.
-One engine side panel was a realy tight fit so I decide to pop the radiator moulding off and re-align it on the chassis.
+Next up was to rectify something that had been bugging me for a while.
+One engine side panel was a really tight fit so I decided to remove the radiator housing moulding and re-align it on the chassis.
+Ah, that's better 😃

-After taking some further photographs I felt that the rain streaks wore too strong and needed toning down.
-It was easy to reactivate the oils with thinner.
-I also thought the body panels required more depth to the finish so I decided to do a little mapping with oils.
-I then re-applied a pin wash in certain areas.
-I used the Abt 502 colours Buff, Raw Umber, Buff, Black and Engine Grease.
-The following pics do show further tidying up of the oils is still required but I will let them dry for another 24hrs before further blending them into the paintwork.
+After taking some further photographs I felt that some already applied rain streaks wore too strong and needed toning down.
+It was easy to reactivate the oil paint with AK turpentine.
+I also thought the body panels required more depth to the finish, so I decided to do a little mapping with oils.
+I used Abtielung 502 Buff, Raw Umber, Black and Engine Grease.
+The following pics do show further tidying up of the oils is still required, but I will let them dry for another 24hrs before further blending them into the paintwork.

-Happy to proceed I then gave the panelwork more of a worn appearance.
-To get this effect I decided to use a splatter airbrush stencil for the first time.
+Happy to proceed I then gave the panelwork areas more of a worn appearance. using a splatter airbrush stencil for the first time.
 I first practised on a spare old model to ensure I could atain the correct effect I was after, and then gave areas on the model a coat of chipping fluid through the airbrush.
 This would give me the opportunity to clear up any mistakes.
-Using three different Dunkelgelb Tamiya acyrlic 50/50 tap water mixes I gave just the panelwork areas of the model light coats with the airbrush.
-I then toned down certain areas using water to agitate the chipping fluid underneath.
-This effect can best be seen below on the Flak shield

 As a few areas of the pinwash had now been lightly covered with this new effect I employed a few more Abteilung 502 oil colours to re-define and pick out the recessed details once more.